 GoreTex Active is the most breathable shell that we tested.

-Other fabric technologies like Dri3 and Dry.Q.Elite are more breathable than the regular Gore-Tex and Gore-Tex Pro products.
-Dri 3, used by the Norrona Trollveggen Dri3, is more flexible and breathable than the Gore-Tex Pro products, but not as breathable as Dri.Q.Elite used in Mountain Hardwear Torsun.
-Dry.Q.Elite breathes better because the pore size is a little larger, allowing moisture to pass through the fabric from your body without having to build up a sweat first. dri3 works in a similar fashion with a slightly smaller pore size.
-As a result, the Norrona is a warmer layer that is more suited for hanging out in cold snow caves when the weather turns.
+Another fabric technology, the Dry.Q.Elite from Mountain Hardwear is more breathable than the regular Gore-Tex and Gore-Tex Pro products.
+Dry.Q.Elite breathes better because the pore size is a little larger, allowing moisture to pass through the fabric from your body without having to build up a sweat first.

 Dry.Q.Elite uses a different type of polymer and membrane then the Gore-Tex products.
 It allows moisture to leave the body before it turns into water vapour.
 As a result, it feels more breathable.